 Sure, you can ignore these players or keep them on the bench, but that’s not what coaching is really about, is it?
 From elementary to high school, kids are still developing their social skills and their confidence, and as a coach, you’re also their teacher.
 Don’t turn your back on a problem child, use these techniques to help bring out the best in your players!

 1. Stay Positive

 Lots of children have fear and anxiety, and playing a sport can bring on that stage fright as easily as a school play can.
 Their parents and peers are watching, their team is relying on them, there’s the potential for injury . . . it’s a lot of pressure.

-Teach them to use positive self-talk while playing, so that instead of kicking themselves for making a mistake they remember what’s important – that they’re trying and learning.
+Teach them to use positive self-talk while playing so instead of kicking themselves for making a mistake, they remember what’s important – that they’re trying and learning.
 This goes for you – the coach – as well.
 How do you talk to your players?
 Be mindful that the phrases you use are constructive and positive.
-Things like, “what are you doing?” and, “come on, you’re killing me!” can have negative repercussions on the entire team.
+Things like “what are you doing?” and “come on, you’re killing me!” can have negative repercussions on the entire team.
 Keep a firm stance on anti-bullying, and use positive reinforcement for training.

 2. Efficiency Over Perfection

 Teach your players that mistakes are a natural part of sports, they’re going to happen.
 There are going to be moments when someone is wide open, and they still miss.
 No one is perfect, so instead of focusing on the mistake, focus on the recovery and reward players for successful rebounds.
 So they missed a catch, did they hustle?
 Work to reclaim the ball?
 Give praise for a good recovery because mistakes are unavoidable, but how we react to them is in our control.
 Let your players know that it’s okay to make mistakes as long as they don’t give up and don’t get down on themselves.